How to Install Outdoor Landscape Lighting

 Once the wires were buried I plugged the spotlights into my outdoor extension cord, that is plugged in to an outlet on the house.

 To make things even easier I also used a timer.

-Now the spotlights turn on and off automatically at set times each night.
+Now the landscape lights turn on and off automatically at set times each night.

 Once the sun set and my lights turned on I went outside and adjusted them to hit the front of the house.

-Once they arrived I installed them following the same steps as the other set of lights.
+Once they arrived I installed them following the same steps as the first set of lights.